 Second vaccine: Meningitis B

-Now protects against the B strain of bacteria responsible for several recent university outbreaks | |
+Now protects against the B strain of bacteria responsible for most university outbreaks | |

 Covered by most insurance companies including WashU Student Health Insurance Plan Check with your insurance company regarding coverage | |